6 months after MGUS diagnosis -

 Sent to a Neurologist who confirmed I have anti Mag neuropathy and also Functional Neuropathy Disorder… didn’t see that coming.

-So from MGUS to four conditions.
+So from monoclonal gammopathy of unknown significance (MGUS) to four conditions.

 I was numb really, but in the last fortnight I feel alive.
 I feel different, I feel kinder… is this a psychological reaction to being so scared?